5 min Read

-In an attempt to prepare for heinous acts or even benign threats, the very places that children see as safe havens away from home, have implemented drills to prepare students and staff in the event that they need to react quickly.
+In an attempt to prepare for heinous acts or even benign threats, the very places that children see as safe havens away from home have implemented drills to prepare students and staff in the event that they need to react quickly.
 Lockdown drills are common in schools, for example.
 If a crime is in progress in the neighbourhood, students are locked in their classrooms and told to stay away from the door.

 Even though preparation is important, it can also engender fear and panic in young minds.
 Today, unlike the way that most of us grew up, little children feel a greater need for vigilance.
 And beyond this, catastrophic events—being reported in a much more pervasive way than 20 years ago—highlight the belief that the world is not entirely safe.
 Even young children are exposed to this news via social media, or as a result of hearing it from an older sibling.
 This has resulted in more children manifesting anxiety at an even younger age than years ago.

 Despite our awareness that the world does not feel quite as safe as it did when many of us were children (maybe we were simply less aware of bad news without the constant hum of newsfeeds and social media), there are still ways for us to help our children feel protected and safe.
 Read on for some easy tips for having these conversations with your little ones.

-Note When People Help Others During Difficult Times: This helps illustrate that there are many more good people to balance, or even outweigh, the bad.
+Note when people help others during difficult times: This helps illustrate that there are many more good people to balance, or even outweigh, the bad.

-Note That Calm Usually Outweighs Chaos: As frightening as the event is, remind kids that there are still more calm days than chaotic ones.
+Explain that calm usually outweighs chaos: As frightening as the event is, remind kids that there are still more calm days than chaotic ones.
 Remind your child that this type of event hardly ever happens (even though you might worry that it’s happening more often than before).
 Young kids don’t need to know the whole truth, especially when it’s so important for them to feel safe and secure.

-Preschoolers: Very young children, especially those with younger or similar aged siblings, are more protected from the wildfire nature of bad news spreading across a school playground, for example.
+Preschoolers: Very young children, especially those with younger or similar-aged siblings, are more protected from the wildfire nature of bad news spreading across a school playground, for example.
 This, along with your conscious awareness of when and how to talk about any traumatic event, will protect very young children from worrying about them.

-School Aged: Once children begin attending school, they will start to hear about news and current events before you can tell them.
+School-aged: Once children begin attending school, they will start to hear about news and current events before you can tell them.
 In addition, some teachers may bring news events into the classroom with the best of intentions.
 Some children may respond to these events more emotionally than others.
 Watch for any change in your child’s moods and keep up on what is going on around them when they are not in your care.
 Then, try to deescalate the situation by helping your child feel that the world is mostly a safe place.

 Sara Dimerman is a psychologist, author and parenting expert in the Greater Toronto Area.
 Read more at helpmesara.com.